 2) Bayern Munich 2-1 Borussia Dortmund - UEFA Champions League final, 2012/13

 After two years of Black-Yellow dominance, Jupp Heynckes' Bayern decided that enough was enough, and mounted one of the strongest campaigns in football history.
 They steamrollered the opposition in the Bundesliga, winning the title by 25 points.
-They beat Dortmund to the DFL Supercup title at the beginning of the season and also eliminated them in the DFB Cup quarter-finals.
+They beat Dortmund to the Supercup title at the beginning of the season and also eliminated them in the DFB Cup quarter-finals.
 By the time the UEFA Champions League final rolled around, the balance after four meetings that season stood at two wins for Bayern and two draws.

 Dortmund and Bayern met at Wembley Stadium in London to contest the competition's first ever all-German final after eliminating Real Madrid and Barcelona respectively in the previous round.
-The local rivalry that had intensified in the last couple of years now stood as the centrepiece of European football.
+The domestic rivalry that had intensified in the last couple of years now stood as the centrepiece of European football.
 The battle on the field was electric and neither side gave the other an inch until Mario Mandzukic opened the scoring on the hour.
 Eight minutes later, Ilkay Gündogan equalised for Dortmund from the penalty spot.